chrthomsen/pygrametl/docs/examples/dimensions.rst

     conn = pygrametl.ConnectionWrapper(connection=pgconn)

     # This slowly changing dimension is created as type 2 only.
 Meaning that a
-    # new row only changes the validto attribute in the previous rows. validto
+    # new row only changes the validto attribute in the previous row. validto
     # is a timestamp indicating when the row is no longer valid.
 As additional
     # parameters, the object is initialized with information about which
     # attribute holds a timestamp for when the row's validity starts and ends.